open-cluster-management/cert-manager/docs/tasks/issuers/setup-venafi.rst

 for more information on how to create Certificate resources.

 .. _Venafi Cloud: https://pki.venafi.com/venafi-cloud/
-.. _Venafi Trust Protection Platform:: https://venafi.com/
+.. _Venafi Trust Protection Platform: https://venafi.com/